python/cpython/Doc/reference/simple_stmts.rst

 When a generator function is called, it returns an iterator known as a generator iterator, or more commonly, a generator.
-The body of the generator function is executed by calling the generator's :meth:`next` method repeatedly until it raises an exception.
+The body of the generator function is executed by calling the generator's :meth:`~generator.next` method repeatedly until it raises an exception.

-When a :keyword:`yield` statement is executed, the state of the generator is frozen and the value of :token:`expression_list` is returned to :meth:`next`'s caller.
-By "frozen" we mean that all local state is retained, including the current bindings of local variables, the instruction pointer, and the internal evaluation stack: enough information is saved so that the next time :meth:`next` is invoked, the function can proceed exactly as if the :keyword:`yield` statement were just another external call.
+When a :keyword:`yield` statement is executed, the state of the generator is frozen and the value of :token:`expression_list` is returned to :meth:`~generator.next`'s caller.
+By "frozen" we mean that all local state is retained, including the current bindings of local variables, the instruction pointer, and the internal evaluation stack: enough information is saved so that the next time :meth:`~generator.next` is invoked, the function can proceed exactly as if the :keyword:`yield` statement were just another external call.

 As of Python version 2.5, the :keyword:`yield` statement is now allowed in the :keyword:`try` clause of a :keyword:`try` ...  :keyword:`finally` construct.
 If